 This post includes affiliate links.
 This means that, at no additional cost to you, I will earn a commission if you click through and make a purchase.
 These are products and services I recommend because I use or trust them.
 Cookies will be used to track the affiliate links you click.

-So you want to brine your turkey.
-You have seen countless Instagram post sharing the beauty of brining and you want to get in on the action.
-Problem is though, your turkey is still frozen and your not going to have time to brine.
+You have seen countless Instagram posts sharing the beauty of brining and you want to get in on the action.
+The problem is, your turkey is still frozen and you're not going to have time to brine.
 Or are you?

-Can You Thaw and Brine Turkey at Same Time?
+🦃 Can You Thaw and Brine Turkey at Same Time?